bootdotdev/blog/content/computer-science/is-computer-science-hard.md

 Don’t laugh!
 This is a real issue with computer science.
 Some subjects are easier to pick up because there’s a lot of cultural immersion.
 For example, when I studied literature, I already knew a lot of the beats of the classics we studied.
 Dracula appears in pop culture, as do the Grimm stories and a lot of the 19th-century British literature we read.
 Not only that, but someone had gone to a lot of effort to make complex subjects easy to grasp through resources like SparkNotes.

 Computer science doesn’t really have an equivalent because there’s no agreement on what "the classics" are.
 There’s very little overlap between your day-to-day life and what you learn in computer science.
 You start much less familiar with the source material than you do with other subjects, which makes it less accessible.
-Ergo, computer science is hard due to lack of familiarity through pop culture.
+Ergo, computer science is hard due to a lack of familiarity in pop culture.

 {{< cta1 >}}